 Plas Madoc is renowned for its Leisure Pool 'The Tropical Lagoon'.
 It is the perfect place for the family to have fun.
 Walk along the surf, climb on the crocodile, slide down the elephant and the snake or play in the waves.

 Pavilion Leisure Centre (7 miles)

 Pavilion Leisure Centre

 Colourful new soft play zone, a ball pool, toddler trikes, amongst other things.
-All suitable for the under 5s, and sporting opportunities including badminton and climbing.
+All suitable for the under 5s, and sporting opportunities including badminton and climbing for older kids.

 Dragons Den Playcentre (34 miles)

 Two large slides a ball pool under 4 soft play separate from main play area.
 It is 12m x 8m two storey play frame.
 We also have cafe, seating area, baby changing facilities and wifi.
 Cater for children’s parties with prices to suit every budget.